 - 11 Specify the users who will be product administrators and have access the Admin Settings and click Next. - By default, the account used to install UC Analytics is added to the accounts that can access the Admin Settings.
 By rerunning the installer and selecting Change Product Administrators, you can add or remove product administrators. - 12 Accept the license agreement and install the product. - 13 To access Admin Settings, open the UC Analytics web site: http://<ServerName>/Analytics - 14 To begin product configuration, click the gear icon on the home page side bar.
-For more information, see Configuring UC Analytics on page 29.
+For more information, see Configuring UC Analytics on page 30.

-Installing additional Storage Engine services after installation
+Installing a second Storage Engine after installation

-At some later date, you might decide you need to install additional Storage Engine services to distribute your stored data.
-For information about adding more Storage Engines to an existing installation, see Deploying additional Storage Engines on page 132.
+At some later date, if you have installed only one Storage Engine, you might decide to install a second Storage Engine.
+For information about adding a second Storage Engine to an existing installation, see Deploying a second Storage Engine on page 137.